CajoterBraak/douconca/README.md

 <!-- badges: start -->
 <!-- badges: end -->

- douconca analyzes multi-trait multi-environment ecological data by double constrained correspondence analysis (ter Braak et al. 2018) using \code{vegan} and native R code.
+R library \code{douconca} analyzes multi-trait multi-environment ecological data by double constrained correspondence analysis (ter Braak et al. 2018) using \code{vegan} and native R code.
 It has a \code{formula} interface for the trait- (column-) and environment- (row-) models,